ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 which only has a few lines, but the line numbered 7 should indicate the full path where the license_data.yaml file is located.

-Running from a simple laptop, the 100 epochs of the program will take a long time, but you can always pull the lid off the laptop and continue the next day.
+Running from a simple laptop, the 100 epochs of the program will take a long time, but you can always lower the cover of the laptop and continue the next day.
 As obtaining best.pt is problematic, the one used in the project tests is attached, adjusting the route of instruction 15 in GetNumberSpanishLicensePlate_Yolov8_MaxFilters

-As a result, inside the download folder, the directory runs\detect\trainN\weights( where in trainN, N indicates the last train directory created, in which the best.pt file is located), best.pt is the base of the model and is referenced in line 17 of the GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR.py program (modify the route, the name of trainN, so that it points to the last train and best.pt created
+As a result, inside the project folder, the directory runs\detect\trainN\weights( where in trainN, N indicates the last train directory created, in which the best.pt file is located), best.pt is the base of the model and is referenced in line 17 of the GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR.py program (modify the route, the name of trainN, so that it points to the last train and best.pt created